since1968/stat-blocks/stiletto.markdown

 If you attempt a grapple, add the superiority die to the grapple check.
 If you succeed, the creature is grappled.

 **Twist the Knife.** You have learned to twist the blade sharply before retracting it.
 When you hit a creature with a melee weapon attack, you can expend one superiority die to cause a bleeding wound.
 Add the superiority die to the attack’s damage roll.
-The target takes 2d6 damage on each subsequent round.
-The target may stop the bleeding with a Wisdom (Medicine) check against your Maneuver DC, or by casting cure wounds.
+The target takes 1d6 damage on each subsequent round at the end of its turn.
+The target may stop the bleeding with a Wisdom (Medicine) check, or by casting _cure wounds_.
 Damage from multiple wounds is cumulative.

 <div class='pageNumber'>2</div>
 <div class='footnote'>PART 2 | MANEUVERS</div>